When people feel pressure to Change and they feel pressure Not to Change they resist Change!

 - “Self actualization”

 In 1995 an organisational psychologist by the name of Efrat Goldratt developed a diagram that shows the relationship between change, security and satisfaction.
-She claimed “happiness” was the common objective.
+She claimed “happiness at work” was the common objective.

 Efrat was exploring this idea of change in a work context.

-Looking at the list of responses above I think it goes much deeper than happiness in a work context.
+But, looking at the list of responses above I think it goes much deeper than happiness.

 At a more generic level the commonality in the list above is growth.
 To me, as a developmental psychologist, this makes a great deal of sense.
 The old adage, if you are not growing you are dying, rings true.

 Another important distinction from Efrat’s Cloud is the placement of “resist change”.
-When we feel pressure to change and we feel pressure not to change we resist change.
+When we feel pressure to Change and we feel pressure Not to Change people Resist change.
 Resistance lies between change and not change.

-Until recently I thought that growth was as deep as it would get.
-That was until I realised that security was related to the development of our Identity and satisfaction was related to our sense of Being.
+Until recently I thought that Growth might be as deep as it would get.
+That was until I realised that Security was related to the development of our Identity and Satisfaction was related to our sense of Being.
 The commonality between our sense of Identity and Being is Dignity.

 “Our universal yearning for dignity drives our species and defines us as human beings.”Donna Hicks, Ph.D.